216software/logtopg/README.rst

 Stuff to do
 ===========

+*   Set up Circle CI to run unit tests as well as travis CI.
+Maybe post blog if one is vastly better than the other.

 *   Make it easy to discover the version number in an interactive session.
 Research a few ways to do this and then pick the best.